swiftlang/swift-evolution/proposals/NNNN-self-access-for-property-initializers.md

 ## Detailed design

 The compiler type-checks a subsumed initializer expression in its original context _before_ any macro is expanded.
-The initializer is type-checked again in its new context after an accessor macro is expanded.
+The initializer is type-checked again in its new context after macro expansion.
 Type-checking in the initial context should not be disabled, because it enables type inference.
-The inferred type is available to the accessor macro and is often needed to form the expansion.
-Consequently, it would be impossible to change that order; macros cannot be expanded before the property type is inferred, hence the initializer must be type-checked first.
+The inferred type is available to the accessor macro and is often needed when forming the expansion.
+Consequently, it would be impossible to change the order of type-checking; macros cannot be expanded before the property type is inferred, hence the initializer must be type-checked first.
 The following example illustrates this using the aforementioned `@Lazy` macro.

-First, the property type is inferred by checking the initializer:
+First, the property type is established by checking the initializer:
 ```swift
 @Lazy var foo = 42
 //              ^ Inferred type is `Int` after type-checking property initializer